 - If you enroll exclusively in English as a Second Language (ESL) courses.
 See the List of ESL Courses.

 - If your university has been granted an exemption based on an Affiliation agreement.
 Please check with the international adviser at your home institution.

 You may request a waiver to the English Proficiency Requirement if any of the following criteria apply:

 - You reside in a country where English is the primary or official language, and that country is not on our List of Exempt Countries.

-- You currently attend a university where English is the language of instruction for the majority of courses taught.
+- You currently attend a school where English is the language of instruction for the majority of courses taught.

 - You have attended schools at the secondary level (high school) or above for at least three years full-time where English is the principal language of instruction (as in the United States, the United Kingdom, and in some international schools).

-If you would like to request a waiver, please see Procedure for Requesting a Waiver.
+If you would like to request a waiver, please see the Procedure for Requesting a Waiver.

-Please Note: Waivers will be considered only after the student has registered for courses.
-If the waiver is denied, the student may still submit an English proficiency exam score from any of the acceptable exams listed above.
+Please Note: Waivers will be considered only after the student has registered.
+If the waiver is denied, the student may still submit an English proficiency exam score from any of the acceptable exams listed above or enroll in English as a Second Language (ESL) courses only.
 Students who cancel their registration due to waiver denials are still obligated to pay the Cancellation Fee.